dqops/dqo/docs/checks/column/anomaly/sum-change-1-day.md

 # sum change 1 day data quality checks

-A column-level check that ensures that the sum in a monitored column has changed by a fixed rate since the last readout from yesterday.
+This check detects that the sum of numeric values has changed more than *max_percent* from the sum measured one day ago (yesterday).

 ___